lukeware/wats1030-manipulating-text/README.md

 * In the short story "The Machine Stops" (contained in the `the_machine_stops.txt` file), the main characters are Vishta and Kuno.
 How many times does the word "Vishta" show up in the short story?
 How many times does the word "Kuno" show up in the short story?
-(Type your answers here.)
+Vishta does not appear at all, but Vashti does 31 times.
+Kuno appears 25 times.

 ## Stretch Goals

 * Play Tetris in Emacs.
-Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
+Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way): tetris.jpg uploaded.
 * How do you turn on line numbering in Vi?
 Emacs?
-(Type your answer here.)
+For vi "set nu" for on and "set nu!" for off.
+For Emacs: M-x linum-mode (m being alt)
 * Explore the Emacs file browser mode.
 Describe how it works here.
+C+X and C+F and dont put in a file you can get to the directory tree and navigate around with the cursor until you find the folder and file in its directory location, then open it.